 Here you’ll find all our briefings, reports and evidence submissions for policymakers.
 If you have a question, please just get in touch.

-Rethinking Security submits and publishes policy recommendations in its own name but coordinates its policy work through a Political Engagement Working Group that includes policy and advocacy specialists from the Acronym Institute for Disarmament Diplomacy, Airwars, the APPG for Future Generations, the APPG on Drones, the APPG on Global Security and Non-Proliferation, BASIC, Campaign Against Arms Trade, Centre for Feminist Foreign Policy, CND, Conciliation Resources, Drone Wars, Forces Watch, Gender Action for Peace and Security, International Alert, LSE – Centre for Conflict and Civil Society Research Group, Oxfam, Oxford Research Group, Peace Direct, Protection Approaches, Quaker Peace and Social Witness, Saferworld, Scientists for Global Responsibility, Shadow World Investigations, UNA-UK, University of Bradford, and War on Want.
+Rethinking Security submits and publishes policy recommendations in its own name but coordinates its policy work through a Political Engagement Working Group that includes policy and advocacy specialists from the Acronym Institute for Disarmament Diplomacy, Airwars, the APPG for Future Generations, the APPG on Drones, the APPG on Global Security and Non-Proliferation, BASIC, Campaign Against Arms Trade, Centre for Feminist Foreign Policy, CND, Conciliation Resources, Drone Wars, Forces Watch, Gender Action for Peace and Security, International Alert, LSE – Centre for Conflict and Civil Society Research Group, Medact, Oxfam, Peace Direct, Protection Approaches, Quaker Peace and Social Witness, Saferworld, Scientists for Global Responsibility, Shadow World Investigations, UNA-UK, University of Bradford, and War on Want.